SmirnovStatica/avi-viewagent/README.md

 })
 ```

-It will create folder in your user data folder with name: 'AVI_' + channelId.
+It creates folder in your user data folder with name: 'AVI_' + channelId.
 This folder stores configuration file to provide appversion.info user experience logic.
 You can uninstall this folder with following static method:

 ```
 AVIWindow.uninstall({